Josette Sheeran

+She currently serves as founder and CEO of Firefly Global Group, a geopolitical and business consulting firm, supporting founders and accelerating new technologies which enhance national and human security.

-Josette Sheeran (born 12 June 1954) is an American non-profit executive and diplomat who served in the United States Department of State.
-Sheeran serves as the seventh president and CEO of Asia Society since June 10, 2013.
-Sheeran was also the United Nations's Special Envoy for Haiti.
+Sheeran served as the seventh president and CEO of Asia Society from 2013 to 2020.
+Sheeran was also the United Nations's Special Envoy for Haiti, successfully leading efforts to end a devastating cholera epidemic there.